Why test for Radon?

 Winter is the best time to test for Radon because windows and doors tend to be kept shut during most of the season, which allows any toxins in the home to build up.

 Levels of 200Bq/m³ and over are considered to be harmful and Health Canada recommends taking action.
-WHO recommends 100Bq/m3.
+World Health Organization or WHO recommends 100Bq/m3.

 THERE IS NO SAFE LEVEL OF RADON